-This Irish Soda Bread bakes beautifully and is delicious with the addition of fresh dill.
+This Irish Soda Bread bakes beautifully and is flavourful with the addition of fresh dill.
 The bread is best served warm with some salted butter.
-Serve it with a bowl of Irish stew for a delicious dinner!

-You can store any leftover soda bread in the freezer, just wrap it well and store it in a large freezer bag.
+Store any leftover soda bread in the freezer, just wrap it well and place it in a large freezer bag.
 Thaw the bread on the counter and warm it in the oven before serving.

 - 2 cups unbleached all-purpose flour